-You can train to get a six pack in a variety of ways: even here at T3 we have different abs workout flows, let it be a 3-exercise abs workout or the best core workout.
+Want to know THE best core workout?
+You can train to get a six pack in a variety of ways.
+Here at T3 we have a batch of different abs workout flows, from a 3-exercise abs workout to the best core workout.
 But if you are really time poor and in need of washboard abs gains, try doing hanging leg raises.
 This one move will train your abs, core, biceps and make you stronger in general.
-However, it won't be easy.
+However – like this 15-minute six-pack home workout – it won't be easy.

 There is a saying: abs are made in the gym and revealed in the kitchen, and we couldn't agree more.
 You can bend over backwards and do all the crunches in the gym to get a six pack, but until you eat right and lose belly fat, all your abs will be tucked away nicely under that tyre you call your abdominal area.